One-Prompt Strikes Back: Sparse Mixture of Experts for Prompt-based Continual Learning: Discussion and Conclusion

 Despite these promising results, several avenues for future work remain.
 Although our approach uses a shared prompt structure across tasks, which mitigates forgetting more effectively than prior methods, interference may still arise as the number of tasks grows.
 Future research could explore dynamically expanding the prompt length or increasing the number of prompt experts to better address continual learning demands.
 Investigating how SMoPE scales with the number of prompt experts may also yield valuable insights.
 While our experiments focused on ViT, extending SMoPE to other foundational models would help assess its generalizability.
 Finally, though designed for continual learning, SMoPE’s architecture may have broader applications warranting further exploration.

-This supplementary material provides: a theoretical analysis of prompt estimation rates when using prompt-attention score aggregation (Appendix~\ref{appendix:theory}); the detailed training algorithm for SMoPE (Appendix~\ref{appendix:training_algorithm}); additional experimental details (Appendix~\ref{appendix:experiment_details}) and results (Appendix~\ref{appendix:experiment_results}).
+This supplementary material provides: a theoretical analysis of prompt estimation rates when using prompt-attention score aggregation (Appendix~\ref{appendix:theory}); the detailed training algorithm for SMoPE (Appendix~\ref{appendix:training_algorithm}); additional experimental details (Appendix~\ref{appendix:experiment_details}) and results (Appendix~\ref{appendix:experiment_results}); and a discussion on the use of large language models in this work (Appendix~\ref{appendix:llm}).